asorevs/txns-summary/README.md

 ## Prerequisites

-Before running the Amaranth application, make sure you have the following prerequisites installed:
+Before running the txns_summary application, make sure you have the following prerequisites installed:

 - Docker
 - Go (at least version 1.19)

 ## Getting Started

-To get started with Amaranth, follow these steps:
+To get started with txns_summary, follow these steps:

 1. Clone the repository: